 The following adverse reactions have been identified during post-approval use of Coartem Tablets.
 Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-- Hypersensitivity including urticaria and angioedema.
+- Hypersensitivity reactions including urticaria and angioedema.
 Serious skin reactions (bullous eruption) have been rarely reported.

 Read the Coartem (artemether lumefantrine tablets) Side Effects Center for a complete guide to possible side effects